-- 1. The Fraternal Order of Police/Metropolitan Police Department Labor Committee's Motion for Preliminary Relief is denied. - 2.
-The Board's Executive Director shall refer the Complaint to a Hearing Examiner for disposition.
-Pursuant to Board Rule 550.4 the Notice of Hearing shall be issued fifteen (15) days prior to the date of the hearing. - 3.
+1. The Fraternal Order of Police/Metropolitan Police Department Labor Committee=s Motion for Preliminary Relief is denied.

+- 2. PERB Case Nos.
+09-U-41, 09-U-42 and 09-U-43 are consolidated and referred to a Hearing Examiner. - 3.
+The Board's Executive Director shall: (1) refer the consolidated matters to a Hearing Examiner for disposition; and (2) issue a Notice of Consolidated Hearing. - 4.
 Pursuant to Board Rule 559.1, this Decision and Order is final upon issuance.